National Polytechnic School (Ecuador): Volcanic monitoring

-In Ecuador, the National Polytechnic School department looks to the monitoring of the volcanic activity in this andean nation.
+In Ecuador, the National Polytechnic School department provides monitoring of volcanic activity in this mountainous Andean nation.
 Cotopaxi is a stratovolcano in the Andes Mountains, located about 50 km south of Quito, Ecuador, South America.
 It is the second highest summit in the country, reaching a height of 5897 m.
 Some consider it the world's highest active volcano, while others give this status to the considerably higher Llullaillaco, which most recently erupted in 1877 and is one of Ecuador's most active volcanoes.
 Since 1738, Cotopaxi has erupted more than 50 times, resulting in the creation of numerous valleys formed by lahars (mudflows) around the volcano.

-In October 1999, Pichincha Volcano erupted in Quito and covered the city with several inches of ash.
+In October 1999, the Pichincha volcano erupted in Quito and covered the city with several inches of ash.
 Prior to that, the last major eruptions were in 1553 and in 1660, when about 30 cm of ash fell on the city.